anushjay/slackr/README.md

 ** Application can only run on OSX **

+1. Git clone repo
-1. docker-compose up -d.
+2. docker-compose up -d
+3. pip install slackr (Recommend using a virtualenv)
-2. Open Kibana and verify interface is available at http://localhost:5601
+4. Open Kibana and verify interface is available at http://localhost:5601
-3. pip install all requirements.
-3. Run the python init file under slackr.
+5. Run the python init file under slackr.
+(Use nohup to demonize -- EG: nohup python __init__.py)
-4. Click on kibana dashboard "Apps usage" to view your app usages.
+6. Click on kibana dashboard "Slackr" to view your app usages.